elevated-bear/lanetrobee/README.md

 - 👋 Hi, I’m @lanetrobee
-- 👀 I’m interested in Backend, Java, Spring
+- 👀 I’m interested in Backend, Java, Spring Boot
-- 🌱 I’m currently learning Kotlin & Go
+- 🌱 I’m currently learning more Spring Boot and Go

 <!---
 lanetrobee/lanetrobee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.